Dynamical System Analysis of a Five-Dimensional Cosmological Model: CONCLUSION

 In this work we have considered the cosmological evolution of a five-dimensional universe as a simplified model of the early universe.
-The time evolution of the model is investigated in the framework of dynamical system analysis: all the critical points of the system are determined and their stability properties are examined according to the various ranges of EoS parameters $w$, $w_5$ of the perfect fluid included in the model.
+The time evolution of the model is investigated in the framework of dynamical system analysis: all the critical points of the system are determined and their stability properties are examined according to the various ranges of EoS parameters.
 The main emphasis is on the classical stabilization of the extra dimension together with the time evolution of $\Omega_c$ of the three spatial dimensions, namely whether the flatness of the model be provided irrespective of its initial value.
 All these cosmologically relevant cases are summarized in Table \autoref{my-label}.
-An interesting observation is that an isotropic perfect fluid in five-dimensional universe with equation of state parameters $w=w_5$ (including the special case of radiation $w=w_5=1/4$) can lead to the stabilization of extra dimension and provide a negatively-curved four-dimensional spacetime (Point B).
+An interesting observation is that although an isotropic perfect fluid in five-dimensional universe with equation of state parameters $w=w_5<-1/3$ can give rise to a flat universe, stabilization of the extra dimension is not possible in those cases.
+However, fluids with $w=w_5>-1/3$ (including the special case of radiation $w=w_5=1/4$) can lead to the stabilization of extra dimension and provide a negatively-curved three-dimensional space (Point B).
 The model, in this sense, can be issued for investigating the dynamics of the early universe.
+Furthermore, if the universe is assumed to be flat, then the only way to obtain stable solutions with a stabilized extra dimension is to impose the condition $1+2w_5-3w = 0$ which also works for the cases where $\Omega_c \neq 0$ as seen in Fig.\autoref{fig:cur_ext_zerozero}.
+Therefore, it appears that adding the curvature component to the model is necessary in order to achieve the stabilization of extra dimension with isotropic perfect fluids.